Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

 How do you detect an infected root canal?

-The problem with most infected root canals is that rarely do people experience any pain in the tooth.
+The problem with most infected root canals is that people rarely experience any pain in the tooth.
 Like the character in the documentary, the symptoms or conditions are away from the mouth.

 Traditionally, dentists look for infection in teeth using a two-dimensional x-ray.
 This type of x-ray is inadequate for detecting infection.
 A better approach is to use a three-dimensional or panoramic type x-ray.